ajax333221/isepic-chess/README.md

 Isepic Chess
 ================

-This is a drag-drop chess board written in JavaScript, it uses some jQuery to manipulate the DOM part.
+This is a drag-and-drop chess board written in JavaScript, it uses some jQuery for the DOM manipulation.

 Fatures
 -------------